Information & Updates

 - When in an Arc office, employees and visitors must follow all protocols outlined on signs throughout the building(s).

 - Employees should keep their employee ID Badge with them as proof of your employment and essential employee status.

-- Please contact People & Culture before returning to work if you were out of work for a coronavirus related reason.
+- If an employee has been out sick, please contact People & Culture before returning to work.
 Clearance from People & Culture is needed to return to work.